 Have you ever wondered why people love to gamble online?
-Well, here are some reasons which explain why the virtual casino is way too addictive to people.
+Well, here are some reasons which explain why the online casino is way too addictive to people.

 Dennis K.’s career as a gambling addict began in a snack bar near Bremen.
 Between French fries and beer mugs, the 17-year-old saw a slot machine in which there was still money.
 Dennis pressed a button and 170 Marks crackled into the output shaft.
 He was fixed and started playing regularly.
 “For those moments, I forgot everything around me, “he says in a YouTube video that he uses to educate others about his years of gambling addiction.